travellings-link/travellings/en_US/README.md

 - [Joining requirement of maintenance team](./docs/toyou.md)

-- [Sponsor the project](https://afdian.net/a/travellings), and the sponsored fee will be used for the server, DNS acceleration, and domain renewal fees.如有结余会在特定时间节点采用制作周边的方式回馈社区。如有结余会在特定时间节点采用制作周边的方式回馈社区。
+- [Sponsor the project](https://afdian.net/a/travellings), and the sponsored fee will be used for the server, DNS acceleration, and domain renewal fees.
+If there is any surplus, it will be given back to the community by making peripherals at a specific time point.
+If there is any surplus, it will be given back to the community by making peripherals at a specific time point.